MicrosoftDocs/azure-docs/articles/azure-functions/durable/quickstart-netherite.md

 > [!NOTE]
 > Skip this section if your app is running on Linux.

 Netherite requires a 64-bit architecture.
 Starting in Azure Functions V4, 64-bit should be the default.
-You can usually validate this in the portal.
+You can usually validate this setting in the portal.
 Under **Configuration**, select **General Settings**, and then ensure that **Platform** is set to **64 Bit**.
 If you don't see this option in the portal, then it's possible you're already running on a 64-bit platform.
-For example, Linux apps won't show this setting because they support only 64-bit.
+For example, Linux apps don't show this setting because they support only 64-bit architecture.

 ![Screenshot that shows how to configure a runtime to use 64-bit in the portal.](./media/quickstart-netherite/ensure-64-bit-architecture.png)